 Los Cabos Today

-Things to do in Los Cabos
+Things to Do in Los Cabos

 Here is just a sample of the other fun and exciting things to do to keep everyone’s vacation time exciting:

-- Whale Watching: During the months of October through March, the humpback whales make their way down from the north to frolic in the warm waters off the tip of Baja.
+- Whale Watching: During the months of October through March, the humpback and grey whales make their way down from the north to frolic in the warm waters off the tip of Baja.
 Watch them off your beachfront hotel or take a tour to get that up-close photo.

 - Water Taxi to the famous Arch and Lovers Beach.